Pegasus: Shashi Tharoor blames BJP for scuttling parliamentary panel meet, seeks Speaker’s action

 The Pegasus surveillance row has led to an impasse with the Opposition demanding a discussion during Monsoon session of the Parliament on allegations that the spyware was used to spy on several politicians, journalists and activists in India.
 The government has, however, refused to discuss the matter.

-Speaking to the newspaper, Tharoor reiterated the Opposition’s demand for a Supreme Court-monitored inquiry into the allegations.
-He expressed hope that the topic would come up for a discussion in the parliamentary committee.
+Tharoor also reiterated the Opposition’s demand for a Supreme Court-monitored inquiry into the allegations, according to The Indian Express.
+He expressed the hope that the topic would come up for a discussion in the parliamentary committee “going forward”.

 “The IT panel might still discuss it because the topics remain on the agenda and we have to write a report on [it] but there is no doubt on my mind that if you really want some answers, the judiciary can get more searching answers,” Tharoor said.